 For the most part, long videos are considered anything that stretches past 3 minutes.
 Longer videos can be an ideal way to communicate, since you have an unlimited amount of time to explain topics to your audience.
 However, this can be both a good and a bad thing.
 You will have to work harder to keep your audience engaged with longer videos.
 It’s a longer time commitment to watch a 10-minute video.
-It’s common to lose about 50-60% of your viewers just halfway through your video.
+It’s common to lose about 50-60 percent of your viewers just halfway through your video.

 Another key benefit of longer videos is that you’re able to insert mid-roll ads into them.
 Creators can earn revenue from the number of ads watched on their videos and receive it through AdSense, which is Google’s ad program that helps advertisers run ads on videos, allowing you to make money from the ads you play on your YouTube videos.
 That’s why you hear that the 8-minute mark is the magic number for video length on YouTube.
 You have to break the 8-minute mark to insert ads into the middle of your videos.
 The money you make from shorter videos typically pales in comparison to the money you make with longer videos.

 Longer videos are best suited for content that dives deep into a topic and tells a story.
 If the content you’re making discusses some complex ideas or requires some lead-up into the main topic, it’s best to make a longer video.
 It’s also best to make longer videos if you want to make a living directly from YouTube.
 While YouTube’s currently working to bring a monetization system to YouTube Shorts, longer videos are still the clear way to make money on YouTube.

 How to decide between shorter videos and longer videos

 While you can’t monetize shorter videos nearly as well, they can be a great way to boost your views and subscribers.
 Longer videos are a much more stable way to make money on YouTube.
 However, it can be hard to gain traction and earn a lot of views on a longer video.